-The Restaurant Meals You Should Never Order, According to an RD
+The Unhealthiest Restaurant Meals You Should Never Order

 Does this sound familiar?
-You've had it with cooking every day, so you've been relying on takeout while waiting for restaurants to open up so you can finally go out to eat again.
+You've had it with cooking at home every day, so you've begun ordering from your favorite restaurants to spice up your nighttime routine.

-A study in the Journal of the Academy of Nutrition and Dietetics found the more often you dine on takeout or at a sit-down restaurant, the greater the risk of early death.
+A 2021 study in the Journal of the Academy of Nutrition and Dietetics found that the more often you eat takeout from home or at a sit-down restaurant, the greater the risk of premature death.

-The study of more than 35,000 adults aged 20 years or older—conducted before the pandemic began—found that people who ate two or more meals prepared away from home on a daily basis were more likely to die early as compared to those dining out—or in—less than once weekly, with a particular emphasis on more deaths from cancer, heart attack, and stroke.
+The study looked at over 35,000 adults aged 20 years or older and found that people who ate two or more meals prepared away from home on a daily basis were more likely to die early as compared to those dining out less than once weekly—with a particular emphasis on more deaths from cancer, heart attack, and stroke.

 It's not difficult to understand the connection between a steady diet of restaurant fare and poor health.
 For starters, the calorie levels in food not made at home can be astronomical.
 A 2016 analysis of meals at 123 non-chain restaurants in three large American cities found the average meal served up about 1,200 calories without drinks, appetizers, or dessert, or more than half the amount most adults need in a day.

-Excess calories contribute to overweight, which is linked to a greater risk for certain cancers, cardiovascular disease, and other conditions.
-To make matters worse, the majority of prepared foods from pizza joints, sandwich shops, and other dining establishments are rich in artery-clogging saturated and trans fat and sodium, and are low in fiber and phytonutrients, powerful plant compounds that help guard against the conditions that can shorten your lifespan.
+Excess calories contribute to being overweight, which is also linked to a greater risk for certain cancers, cardiovascular disease, and many other conditions.
+To make matters worse, the majority of prepared foods from pizza joints, sandwich shops, and other dining establishments are rich in artery-clogging saturated and trans fat and sodium and are low in fiber and phytonutrients (a powerful plant compound that helps guard against the conditions that can shorten your lifespan).

 We know: major buzzkill, right?
 But all is not lost!

 We took a look at the offerings at some beloved chain restaurants so you know exactly what to order and what to avoid.
-And while you're making healthier changes, be sure to stock up on The 7 Healthiest Foods to Eat Right Now.
+And while you're making healthier changes, try our 22 Best Meals to Melt Belly Fat in 2022.